 (b) When CSS receives a payment on a non-Temporary Assistance for Needy families (TANF)

-SoonerCare (Medicaid) benefits only case, CSS staff processes the case as described in paragraphs (1) through (3) of this subsection.
+SoonerCare (Medicaid) benefits only case, CSS staff processes the case as described in (1) through (3) of this subsection.

 (1) District office staff: